Vulnogram/Vulnogram/README.md

 #### Finish: Web application should be now accessible at:
 	http://localhost:3555/ or https://localhost:3555/ depending on configuration.

-## Create the minimal, browser mode, standalone, stateless web page and client side scripts.
+## Browser mode deployment:

+#### Configure defaults

+* Install required nodejs modules.
+See [step 1](https://github.com/Vulnogram/Vulnogram#step-1-install-required-nodejs-modules)  above.
+* Configure Vulnogram following [step 3](https://github.com/Vulnogram/Vulnogram#step-3-edit-the-config-parameters-in-confjs-to-suite-your-requirements) to 5 above.

+#### Generate files needed for a front-end only static website (browser mode).

     $ make min

 This creates standalone /index.html with minimized javascript and stylesheets can be hosted independently on websites serving static files.
+This does not require the backend mongodb server or the nodejs server application to be running.

-Opening the index.html as a file URL may not work since some browsers (including Chrome) will not run async requests on file:// URLs.
+Note: Opening the index.html as a file URL may not work since some browsers (including Chrome) will not run async requests on file:// URLs.
 It is recommended to serve these files from a webserver.
 See https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server for examples on how to run a simple testing webserver.

 ## Dependencies: